SebastienPavot/Bank-DataMart/README.md

 # BankDataMart
-The goal of this project is to create a datamart for a Bank based on different datasets containing information on customers.
+Python Project - The goal of this project is to create a datamart for a Bank based on different datasets containing information on customers.
 The datamart is a customer centric datamart and was created using joining functions.
 This project has be done with Python and visualization in the report come from Tableau.